mohammedterryjack/quran/README.md

 - ✅ improve cross-reference results using morphological vectors
 - ✅ encode each verse by wordnet vectors + save vectors
 - ✅ encode sefaria data into same space
-- encode kabbalah data in same space
+- ✅ encode kabbalah data in same space
-- Automatically segment Hebrew Audio so its in verses?
+- ✅ Automatically segment Hebrew Audio so its in verses?
-- Automatically segment Arabic Hamza Recitation so its in verses
+- ✅ Automatically segment Arabic Hamza Recitation so its in verses
-- incorporate glossary/index information of english translations
-- inverse feature vectors so can search verses by feature (eg name of prophet) - this would also speed up semantic search
+- ✅ inverse feature vectors so can search verses by feature (eg name of prophet) - this would also speed up semantic search
 - fix errors with bewley translation
+- complete segmentation of audio files

 ### Backend Functions (python3)
 - ✅ index search quran by chapter